ResEnv/chain-api/README.md

         choice('abcdefghijklmnopqrstuvwxyz0123456789!@#$%^&*(-_=+)')
         for i in range(50)])

-Then set up the server with
+Then install python dependencies like so:

-    sudo puppet apply manifest.pp
+    ./setup.py develop

-Now you can initialize your django environment
+Now you can initialise your django environment

     ./manage.py syncdb
     ./manage.py migrate